hiper2d/elk-cluster/README.md

 Then run the third data node to so how it automatically joins to the existing cluster with no restart

     docker run --rm --name es03 --net esnet -v $(pwd)/config/es03/elasticsearch.yml:/usr/share/elasticsearch/config/elasticsearch.yml --ulimit memlock=-1:-1 docker.elastic.co/elasticsearch/elasticsearch:7.4.0

+This trick doesn't work with docker-compose.
+I have created two Compose files and wanted the second one to join the docker network created by the first one.
+This doesn't work since each Compose file creates a separate network.